Last updated on August 10th, 2022

 Chinese New Year, is an important Chinese festival celebrated at the turn of the traditional lunisolar Chinese calendar.
 With these 55 interesting facts about the Chinese New Year, let’s learn more about its – history, how and where it is celebrated, foods and rituals associated with it, and lots more…

-Fact 1.
-In 2017, the Chinese New year will be celebrated on Saturday, January 28.
+1. In 2022, the Chinese New year will be celebrated on Tuesday, February 1.

-2. It is a 16 day festival, starting on the last day of the Chinese calendar year and ending on the fifteenth day of the first month of the Chinese New Year.
+2. It is a 16-day festival, starting on the last day of the Chinese calendar year and ending on the fifteenth day of the first month of the Chinese New Year.
 Note that it is also the longest festival in the Chinese calendar.

-5. Here is a list of all the twelve animals in order from 1st to 12th: the Rat, the Ox, the Tiger, the Rabbit, the Dragon, the Snake, the Horse, the Sheep, the Monkey, the Rooster, the Dog and the Pig.
+5. Here is a list of all the twelve animals in order from 1st to 12th: the Rat, the Ox, the Tiger, the Rabbit, the Dragon, the Snake, the Horse, the Sheep, the Monkey, the Rooster, the Dog, and the Pig.

-Fact 6.
-The Chinese New Year of 2017 will be the year of the Rooster.
-It will be 4715th year on the Chinese Calendar.
+6. The Chinese New Year of 2022 will be the year of the Tiger.
+It will be 4720th year on the Chinese Calendar.

-Fact 7.
-In the recent years, China Central Television Station broadcasts the Spring Festival party, which is an essential viewing entertainment for families during the evening.
+7. In recent years, China Central Television Station broadcasts the Spring Festival party, which is an essential viewing entertainment for families during the evening.

-Fact 8.
-It’s also a myth that the people born under different signs have characteristics that are affected by the the animal for that particular year.
+8. It’s also a myth that the people born under different signs have characteristics that are affected by the animal for that particular year.

-Fact 10.
-The Chinese New Year is a festival that is centuries old and has a lot of significance attached with it.
+10. The Chinese New Year is a festival that is centuries old and has a lot of significance attached to it.